Exploring adoption is not a commitment. Learn more to see if it’s the best choice for you.

-Also called “confidential” adoption and sometimes “secret” adoption is a process by which an infant is adopted, and the record of the biological parent(s) is kept sealed.
+Also called “confidential” and sometimes “secret” adoption is a process by which an infant is adopted, and the record of the biological parent(s) is kept sealed.
 Often, the biological father is not recorded—even on the original birth certificate.
 Closed adoptions don’t allow for ongoing contact between the birth parents and adoptive family.
-In some closed adoptions the birth parents and adoptive parents might not even meet – the entire adoption is facilitated by an agency or other intermediaries.
+In some closed cases the birth parents and adoptive parents might not even meet – the entire process is facilitated by an agency or other intermediaries.

 If you would like to request a confidential appointment online, please fill out this form.

 Have Questions?
 Please call any of our 5 locations.

 Hope Pregnancy Center neither performs abortions nor provides abortion referrals.